-There is no known evidence of the birthplace of Thomas Avent, other than the fact that we know he emigrated to Virginia from Great Britain around 1701.
+The earliest known Avent emigrant to America was a Thomas Avent (you can see a lot more info on him and his life under the heading "Col. Thomas Avent" on this website).
+There is no known evidence of his birthplace other than the fact that we know he emigrated to Virginia from Great Britain around 1701.
 From the "Brunswick Co., VA, Court Order Book 1", pg.
 241:

 "3-May-1739 - Thomas Avent makes oath that it is now 38 years since his importation from Great Britain..."